jannuzzi-m/covid-tracker-backend/README.md

     * run 'docker-compose up --build' in the root of project
     * import the data into the database that docker will build (link to download in the end of this repo)
     * run 'docker exec <container name> python manage.py make migrations api'
-    * run 'docker exec <container name> python manage.py make migrate'
+    * run 'docker exec <container name> python manage.py migrate'

 ### Obs: will be automated in the future